Malaval-Ren/scbeditor2/Documents/manual.md

 **Mouse live position**
   **X** and **Y** are the cursor position.

+**4 blue arrows** button
+  To roll the picture to up, down, left and right.

 **Mouse click position**
   **X** and **Y** are the cursor position on the mouse click (value for zoomed picture and not zoomed).

+**4 blue arrows** button
+  To move the cursors simply, like the mouse.

 **Color offset**
   The offset of the color in the 256 colors pallet.
 Like field **Offset** below.